mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 - Implicit, optimized for clients implemented in a browser using a scripting language such as JavaScript

-- Resource Owner Password Credentials, used when there is a high degree of trust between the resource owner and the client
+- Resource Owner Password Credentials are used when there is a high degree of trust between the resource owner and the client

-- Client Credentials, used when the client is requesting access to protected resources based on an authorization previously arranged with the authorization server.
+- Client Credentials are used when the client is requesting access to protected resources based on an authorization previously arranged with the authorization server.

 The  Client Credentials grant type is the most appropriate for server-to-server applications, such as typical B2B interactions.

-### Gettin Started
+### Getting Started

-We add the Spring oauth dependency to our pom.xml file.
+We add the Spring Oauth dependency to our pom.xml file.

 ```kotlin
 <dependency>